tdemelle-SiP/local-fauxstainedglasspanes/wp-content/plugins/sip-printify-manager/DOCUMENTATION.md

 ### 2.1 Viewing Products

-- Products are listed in a table in the top-left section of the interface.
+- Products are automatically retrieved from your shop and listed in a table in the top-left section of the interface.
 - The table shows Thumb (thumbnail) and Product Name for each item.

 ### 2.2 Searching Products